SOLAS-TTRPG/SOLAS/README.md

 #### Storm Patronage
 - **Tempestuous Magic**.
 On your turn, you can spend a **Focus** to surround yourself with gusts of wind, flying up to half of your speed without provoking opportunity attacks.
 - **Heart of the Storm**.
-When you deal lightning damage, storm magic erupts around you, causing creatures within 2 tiles of your choice to make a **Strength check** against your **Strength** score, or be pushed back 2 tiles.
+When you deal lightning damage, storm magic erupts around you, causing creatures within 2 tiles of your choice to make a **Strength Check vs Your Strength**, or be pushed back 2 tiles.

 #### Twilight Patronage
 - **Strength of the Grave**.
 Once per rest, when damage reduces you to 0 heart, you can spend one **Focus** to make a **Strength check** and recover the successes as heart.
 - **Hound of Ill Omen**.
 Once per rest on your turn, you can spend one **Focus** to summon a howling creature formed from shadow within 6 tiles of you.
 You can spend your **stamina** points to have it move (speed of 6 tiles) or attack (slashing damage, rolled with your **Strength** score).

 #### Undead Patronage
 - **Form of Dread**.
 On your turn, you can spend one **Focus** to change your form into one of pure terror, such as shadowy appearance, elongated limbs, etc, until the end of your next turn.
-When you reduce a creature's heart, it makes a **Mind Check** against your **Strength** score.
+When you reduce a creature's heart, it makes a **Mind Check vs Your Strength**.
 If that creature fails, it is petrified and cannot move until your form of dread ends.
 - **Grave Touch**.
 Once per turn, you can change the damage type of a melee attack to Necrotic.

 ## Dexterity Boons